the9000/ideas/polymorphic-tree-docs.md

 ### Folding

-* A node can be _folded_, so that it and its (grand-)children are reduced to one small fragment.
+* A node can be _folded_, so that it and all its (grand-)children are reduced to one small fragment.
 * A node can be _minified_, so that its content is reduced, but its children are visible.
-* A node can be _curbed_ (better word?), so that it's visible, bit its children are folded.
+* A node can be _curbed_ (better word?), so that it is visible, but its children are folded.
 * A node can be _focused_ so that it and its children are fully visible but its parent and siblings are folded.